ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 To delete a specific API service in an environment, provide a path to the configuration file:

 ```
-amplify central delete -f apiservice.yaml   # Delete an API service using a file in YAML format
+axway central delete -f apiservice.yaml   # Delete an API service using a file in YAML format
 ```

 ```
-amplify central delete -f apiservice.json   # Delete an API service using a file in JSON format
+axway central delete -f apiservice.json   # Delete an API service using a file in JSON format
 ```

 Use `--wait` to delete an API service using a YAML file while waiting for resource deletion confirmation.
 The `--wait` option will check for resource deletion for up to 10 seconds.

 ```
-amplify central delete -f apiservice.yaml --wait
+axway central delete -f apiservice.yaml --wait
 ```

 Use `--scope` to delete an API service within the scope of and environment named env1.

 ```
-amplify central delete apiservice apisvc1 -scope env1 --wait
+axway central delete apiservice apisvc1 -scope env1 --wait
 ```

 ## Review

-You have learned how to use the AMPLIFY Central CLI to build and manage API services in your environments.
+You have learned how to use the Axway Central CLI to build and manage API services in your environments.